Starting a Small Business on a Budget

 Write A Business Plan

 A business plan is basically a large umbrella of a lot of things.
-Here's a breakdown of what you want to include in a business plan and what each of those things are;
+Here's a checklist of what you want to include in a business plan;

 Save, Save, Save